Anomalous shot noise in a bad metal beta-tantalum

 The $\beta$-Ta(10) films used for the nanowires were capped with Au(5) to protect from oxidation.
 The films were patterned into nanowires by ion milling through a polymer mask, followed by the deposition of Ti(1)/Au(100) electrodes.
 Finally, the Au(5) was removed from the surface by Ar ion milling, and a capping AlO$_x$(2) layer was deposited to protect from oxidation.
 Ohmic contact was confirmed by negligible dependence of sample resistance on bias, inset in Fig.~\ref{fig:2}(c).

-Noise measurements were performed using a microwave (mw) cryostat with a base temperature of $4.2$~K [see schematic Fig.~\ref{fig:1}(c)].
-To maintain approximate impedance matching with the mw line, the width of the nanowires was scaled with $L$, resulting in sample resistance $R\approx40-65\Omega$.
-The noise produced by the samples was separated from the dc bias by a bias tee and amplified by ultralow noise amplifiers ($3\times$ Qorvo QPL7547 in series) with a total gain of $10^7$ at a frequency $f_0=350$~MHz and a $3$~dB bandwidth of $50$~MHz.
+Noise measurements were performed using a microwave (mw) cryostat with a base temperature of $4.2$~K [see schematic Fig.~\ref{fig:1}(c)], which allows for quick data acquisition when compared to low-frequency noise measurement approaches.
+To maintain approximate impedance matching with the mw line, the width $w$ of the nanowires was scaled as $w=3L$, resulting in sample resistance $R\approx40-65\Omega$.
+The large width of the nanowires minimizes possible effects of edge roughness that can lead to reduced shot noise.
+The noise produced by the samples was separated from the dc bias by a bias tee and amplified by ultralow noise amplifiers ($3\times$ Qorvo QPL7547 in series) with a total gain of $10^8$ at a frequency $f_0=350$~MHz and a $3$~dB bandwidth of $50$~MHz.
 This narrow passband effectively filtered out flicker noise and electromagnetic interference (EMI), as was confirmed by the analysis of noise spectra.
-The signal was rectified by a mw diode detector and digitized by an A/D converter.
+The signal was rectified by a mw diode detector (Omni Spectra 20760 Schottky Detector) and digitized by an A/D converter.
 Occasional outlier data points, attributed to spikes of broadband EMI, were removed.